The autofocus system of a camera is currently one of the most critical and valued functions.

 Contrast detection focus

 It is the system used by most compact cameras and many SLRs when working in live view mode (through the screen).
-From a technical point of view it is a very simple system, it does not need external elements, or additional sensors, or complex electronics, or calibration.
+From a technical point of view, it is a straightforward system.
+It does not need external elements, or additional sensors, or complex electronics, or calibration.

-Once we select the area we want to focus on in the scene, the processor analyzes it directly from the image generated by the sensor.
+Once we select the area we want to focus on in the scene, the processor analyzes it directly from the sensor’s image.

-In principle it is a process of trial and error, because the system does not know where to move the lens, or how much to move it, and therefore it is a relatively slow process compared to phase detection.
+In principle, it is a trial and error process because the system does not know where to move the lens or how much to move it, and therefore it is a relatively slow process compared to phase detection.

-Traditional contrast detection focus movement is typical: lens travel forward, backward travel, forward a little … kind of back and forth until you get focus.
-In English it is known as autofocus hunting .
+Traditional contrast detection focus movement is typical: lens travels forward, backward travel, ahead of a little kind of back and forth until you get focus.
+In English, it is known as autofocus hunting.

-In photography, this effect (with continuous focus) can be a bit annoying when viewing the scene through the electronic viewfinder or the rear screen.
-The photograph itself, the final image, appears perfectly in focus.
+In photography, this effect (with continuous focus) can be annoying when viewing the scene through the electronic viewfinder or the rear screen.
+The photograph itself, the final image, appears correctly in focus.

-In video (with continuous focus) it is more problematic because the algorithms have to track the contrast of the area of interest and at the same time they have to minimize the focus hunting effect that can become very annoying.
+The video (with continuous focus) is more problematic because the algorithms have to track the contrast of the area of interest.
+At the same time, they have to minimize the focus hunting effect that can become very annoying.

-A balance has to be found between the system’s response to changes in the scene and the precision of focus.
-That is why systems based on video contrast detection tend to have slower reactions and transitions (going from focusing on one object to another located on different planes) are not as smooth.
+A balance has to be found between the system’s response to changes in the scene and the focus’s precision.
+That is why plans based on video contrast-detection tend to have slower reactions and transitions (going from focusing on one object to another located on different planes) are not as smooth.

 However, contrast detection also has advantages:

-- The focus plane is the sensor plane, no back focus / front focus problem.
-It is a process that feeds itself, therefore when focus is achieved it is usually very precise (maximum contrast)
+- The focus plane is the sensor plane, with no back focus / front focus problem.
+It is a process that feeds itself; therefore, when the focus is achieved, it is usually exact (maximum contrast)

 - Focus can be achieved with less light in the scene

-- Can find focus in scenes where there are no very sharp vertical / horizontal edges
+- Can find focus in locations where there are no very sharp vertical/horizontal edges

 Hybrid focus built into the image sensor

-This is probably the system of the future, which is already used in practically all cameras today with different variants.
+This is probably the future system, which is already used in practically all cameras today with different variants.

-The idea is very simple: instead of using a separate sensor to do phase detection, why not use the image sensor itself?
+The idea is straightforward: instead of using a separate sensor to do phase detection, why not use the image sensor itself?

 In general, these phase detectors built into the image sensor are not as effective as the independent phase detectors of SLRs.

-One has to think that independent detectors are specialized sensors, with very specific and very fast electronics, internal optics also optimized for phase detection and a separation between pairs that allows a more precise triangulation.
+One has to think that independent detectors are specialized sensors.
+With precise and high-speed electronics, internal optics are also optimized for phase detection and separation between pairs, allowing a more accurate triangulation.

-But the advantage of the hybrid system is that the phase detectors are exactly in the plane of the sensor (they are part of it).
+But the advantage of the hybrid system is that the phase detectors are precisely in the sensor plane (they are part of it).
 No calibration error problems.

-Another great advantage is that the two focusing techniques can be combined .
-Phase detection tells the processor where to move the lens very quickly and contrast detection is responsible for fine-tuning the focus and achieving the highest possible contrast.
+Another great advantage is that the two focusing techniques can be combined.
+Phase detection tells the processor to move the lens very quickly, and contrast-detection is responsible for fine-tuning the focus and achieving the highest possible contrast.

-The speed and precision of focus based on this technology is increasing.
+The speed and precision of focus based on this technology are increasing.

 One of the drawbacks of hybrid focusing systems is that the cells dedicated to the focusing system do not contribute to light detection to generate the final image.
-That is, we can imagine an image with ‘gaps’ that correspond to the position of those focus points.
+We can imagine a photo with ‘gaps’ that correspond to the position of those focus points.

-The camera internally has to do some kind of interpolation to reconstruct a complete image.
-And this process can lead to a banding effect that is noticeable especially when using a very high ISO or recovering shadows in the development / editing process.
-In these extreme situations, a pattern can be seen in the image, usually in the form of bands of different tones or colors.
+The camera internally has to do some interpolation to reconstruct a complete image.
+And this process can lead to a noticeable banding effect, especially when using a very high ISO or recovering shadows in the development/editing process.
+In these extreme situations, a pattern can be seen in the image, usually in bands of different tones or colors.

-Under normal conditions these effects or patterns in the image are totally invisible.
+Under normal conditions, these effects or patterns in the image are invisible.

-In video, the advantage of the hybrid focus system is that the phase detection part knows at all times if the distance between the camera and the object in the scene has changed, it does not have to constantly analyze the contrast (trial and error) .
+In the video, the hybrid focus system’s advantage is that the phase detection part knows if the camera’s distance and the scene’s object have changed.
+It does not have to analyze the contrast (trial and error) continuously.
 The focus hunting effect is greatly minimized.

-With the face (and eyes) detection algorithms, the phase detection system helps to determine how far away the main subject is and then the system based on contrast detection is in charge of analyzing and detecting the patterns (face, eyes , etc.).
-In a system based solely on contrast detection, it is sometimes very difficult to identify a face in an image that is totally out of focus, without distinctive features or patterns.
+With the face (and eyes) detection algorithms, the phase-detection system helps determine how far away the main subject is.
+The method based on contrast detection is in charge of analyzing and detecting the patterns (face, eyes, etc.).
+In a system based solely on contrast detection, it is sometimes challenging to identify a look in an image that is totally out of focus, without distinctive features or patterns.

 Dual Pixel CMOS Focus

-This Canon technology is basically a hybrid focus system.
+This Canon technology is a hybrid focus system.

-It uses phase detection built into the image sensor, but in this system all the pixels in the sensor are used for phase detection focusing .
+It uses phase-detection built into the image sensor, but all the sensor pixels are used for phase-detection focusing.

-Each pixel of the sensor is actually made up of two independent cells (two photodiodes, A and B), each with its own micro-lens.
+Each sensor’s pixel comprises two independent cells (two photodiodes, A and B), each with its micro-lens.

-At the moment of focusing, each pair of cells (in the area we are focusing on) works as a phase detector and allows to triangulate the distance to the object and focus.
+At the moment of focusing, each pair of cells (in the area we are focusing on) works as a phase detector and triangulates the distance to the object and focus.

-Then the contrast detection system and the algorithms that are above can be in charge of doing the fine adjustment or the detection and tracking of patterns (eg faces, eyes, etc.)
+The contrast-detection system and the above algorithms can be in charge of fine adjustment or detecting and tracking patterns (e.g., faces, eyes, etc.).

-When the shutter button is pressed, each pair of pixels is combined to generate the image information, as if it were a single photodiode.
+When the shutter button is pressed, each pixel pair is combined to generate the image information, as if it were a single photodiode.

-This type of approach works very well for example for video, for tracking objects .
-Once the object we want to focus on is ‘hooked’, it allows a fairly precise and fast tracking throughout the entire scene since the ‘focus points’ are evenly distributed throughout the sensor.
+This type of approach works very well, for example, for video, for tracking objects.
+Once the thing we want to focus on is ‘hooked,’ it allows a relatively precise and fast-tracking throughout the entire scene since the ‘focus points’ are evenly distributed throughout the sensor.

 The Dual Pixel system is not as fast as the traditional phase detection approach for photography (that of specialized SLR cameras), although these types of systems evolve with each generation of cameras.

-For the same reasons we discussed in the hybrid approach: the independent phase detector is optimized for this task and the physical separation of each pair of sensors makes triangulation easier.
+We discussed the same reasons in the hybrid approach: the independent phase detector is optimized for this task.
+The physical separation of each pair of sensors makes triangulation easier.

 One drawback of the system is the price.
 Building a Dual Pixel sensor is more expensive than building a traditional sensor or a hybrid sensor (Hybrid CMOS).

-In video, the Dual Pixel system behaves similarly to the generic hybrid system.
+In the video, the Dual Pixel system behaves similarly to the generic hybrid system.

-The phase detection part gives the initial push to estimate where the main object of the scene is located and the face, eye or object tracking detection algorithms do the fine tuning.
-The two systems: phase + contrast, are constantly providing information to the camera.
+The phase-detection part gives the initial push to estimate where the scene’s main object is located, and the face, eye, or object tracking detection algorithms do the fine-tuning.
+The two systems: phase + contrast, are continually providing information to the camera.

 Panasonic DFD focus

-Panasonic cameras (starting with the Panasonic GH4) use a system known as DFD (Depth from Defocus) based on contrast detection.
+Panasonic cameras (starting with the Panasonic GH4) use a DFD system (Depth from Defocus) based on contrast detection.

-As we saw in the corresponding section, contrast detection has the problem that the system does not know where to move the focusing lens, or how much to move it.
+As we saw in the corresponding section, contrast detection has the problem that the system does not know where to move the focusing lens or how much to impact it.

-The basic contrast detection algorithm analyzes the image as the focus moves until the contrast level (in the area we are focusing on) reaches a maximum.
-Let’s assume that 10-15 images of the scene are analyzed until the exact point of focus is found.
+The fundamental contrast-detection algorithm analyzes the image as the focus moves until the contrast level (in the area we are focusing on) reaches a maximum.
+Let’s assume that 10-15 pictures of the scene are analyzed until the exact point of focus is found.

 The DFD algorithm is based on the following:

-The camera analyzes a first image and compares it with the next (with the focusing lens in another position).
+- The camera analyzes the first image and compares it with the next (with the focusing lens in another position).

-The camera searches its database for the characterization of the lens it is using and from that information, and by analyzing the images, it can calculate quite precisely where and how far the focusing lens has to move.
+- The camera searches its database for the characterization of the lens it uses and from that information.
+It can calculate how far the focusing lens has to move by analyzing the images and how far the focusing lens has to move.

-Once the focus lens is in position, fine tuning is performed by trial and error (as in basic contrast detection).
+- Once the focus lens is in position, fine-tuning is performed by trial and error (as in necessary contrast detection).

-The advantage of the Depth from Defocus system is that the camera only has to analyze 4-5 images and the focus lens travel is much less in most cases.
-The lens makes two initial movements, a direct movement towards the estimated area and then a couple of correction movements (compared to the 10-15 movements it would make in pure contrast detection).
+The Depth from Defocus system’s advantage is that the camera only has to analyze 4-5 images and the focus lens travel is much less in most cases.
+The lens makes two initial movements, a direct action towards the estimated area and then a couple of correction movements (compared to the 10-15 moves it would make in pure contrast detection).

 That translates into shorter response times.

-The downside of DFD is that it only works when the camera uses certain lenses: the ones that Panasonic has characterized, which are precisely its lenses.
+The downside of DFD is that it only works when the camera uses individual lenses: the ones that Panasonic has characterized, which are precisely its lenses.

 DFD does not work with non-Panasonic lenses.
-And when a new lens comes out, the camera firmware needs to be updated so that it is recognized by the DFD system.
+And when a new lens comes out, the camera firmware needs to be updated so that the DFD system recognizes it.

-Again, that balance makes DFD systems less responsive to changes in the scene than cameras with hybrid focus systems.
+Again, that balance makes DFD systems less responsive to the scene’s changes than cameras with hybrid focus systems.